Physical Gold versus Gold ETF

 Each option of exposure to precious metals has its merits.
 The right choice will depend on your individual objectives.
 For example, if you have a high appetite for risk, then you may fancy your luck investing in a mining company.
 Alternatively, if you’re looking to actively trade the market, then electronic options such as ETFs will be the most efficient way to achieve the short-term speculation.

 However, the most powerful benefit offered by gold and silver, is balance and protection.
 As well as professional traders, regular, everyday people buy gold and silver to REDUCE their overall risk.

 Electronic and paper options provide investors with exposure to the market, but they also present additional risks.
 This undermines the value of gold & silver as a crisis hedge, or as portfolio insurance in the first place.
 Investment experience should also play a role in deciding which type of gold investment to opt for.
 Certainly derivatives should be left well alone by most people as they’re far more suitable for experienced investors.
 If the market moves against you, the amount you lose isn’t just limited to your original investment due to leverage.

 Undoubtedly, if your buying cost is your main focus, then ETFs and funds are the cheapest ways to buy gold or gold related companies.
 The cost of manufacturing gold coins and bars is more expensive than simply buying something electronically.
 However there are other costs to consider.
-Funds generally have ongoing managment fees to pay.
-Physical Godl needs to be stored which costs money, although an increasing number of investors are taking personal possessio of their coins and bars to storage cheaply at home.
+Funds generally have ongoing management fees to pay.
+Physical Gold needs to be stored which costs money, although an increasing number of investors are taking personal possession of their coins and bars to storage cheaply at home.

-Physical gold and silver coins are by far the safest way of providing long-term stability.
-It’s also the most suitable way of passing welath down the generations.
+It’s also the most suitable way of passing wealth down the generations.
 Trust me, kids prefer to receive something tangible with real value than a piece of paper promising worth.
 They present the most secure method of protecting your family’s wealth in a tax efficient way.